QubesOS/qubes-doc/basics_user/doc-guidelines.md

 By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the web.

 The documentation is a community effort.
 Volunteers work hard trying to keep everything accurate and comprehensive.
-If you notice a problem with the documentation or some way it can be improved, please [report][issue] it!
+If you notice a problem or some way it can be improved, please [edit the documentation][contribute]!
-Better yet, you can [edit the documentation][contribute] yourself, both to add or improve existing content.

 Questions, problems, and improvements